-Medical Staff Passes: A maximum of two (2) Band Medical Staff passes can be requested onsite at Band Check-in on the day of the event.
+Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per band.
+Passes must be requested 30 days in advance online via the Director Name Badge and Credentials Form.
 These passes will provide pre-performance flow and field access during the band's performance only.
-Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.)
+Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.).

-3.04 Warm-up areas are available at the event site and may only be used during the scheduled warm-up times.
+18.04 Warm-up areas are available at the event site and may only be used during the scheduled warm-up times.
 Each band's prelims warm-up time will be included in the final packet available (via email and the "Director" area of the Bands of America Championships website) approximately three weeks prior to the event.
 Finalist bands' warm-up times will be assigned during the Finalist Directors Meeting following conclusion of the Prelims.